 Students without ACT scores should take the ACCUPLACER Next Generation test, which is administered in the Dr. Barbara C. Baxter Learning Success Center by appointment.
-To schedule an ACCUPLACER Next Generation test, please contact the Advising Success Center at (870) 733-6775 or myadvisor@asumidsouth. edu.
+To schedule an ACCUPLACER Next Generation test, please contact the Learning Success Center at (870) 733-6766.
 Additional testing times, offered prior to registration periods each semester, are listed in the ASU Mid-South Schedule of Classes and are posted on the college's website and on campus plasma screens.